smscully/Management-Governance/Tagging Scripts/README.md

 # Tagging Scripts

-The JSON tag files in this directory can be customized to add tags sets to single or multiple resources.
-The instructions below explain how to use the files with the Resource Groups Tagging API, CloudFormation templates deployed via the AWS CLI, and CloudFormation templates run in AWS CodePipeline.
+The JSON tag files in this directory add tag sets to AWS resources using three methods:

++ Resource Groups Tagging API
++ CloudFormation templates deployed via the AWS CLI
++ CloudFormation templates run in AWS CodePipeline

+Each of these methods is preferable to manually adding tags via the AWS Console or Tag Editor.
+Because JSON tag files can be reviewed and version-controlled, these methods described herein reduce the chances of tagging errors.

 ## Tagging Overview